stefan-hoeck/idris2-dom/docs/src/Tutorial.md

 This is probably the right place to explain how safe type casts are handled in this library.
-There are mainly two ways to inspect the type of a value at runtime in Javascript: One is function `typeof`, a binding to which is available in `JS.Util`.
+There are mainly two ways to inspect the type of a value at runtime in JavaScript: One is function `typeof`, a binding to which is available in `JS.Util`.
 This function is mostly useful to figure out the types of primitives like numbers and strings.
 For other types like `HTMLElement`, which